YouCongress MCP Tools

 authors_create admin moderator creator

 Create a new author profile.
-Fields: name, one_line_bio, twitter_username, wikipedia_url, country.
+Fields: name, one_line_bio, twitter_username, wikipedia_url, country_id, or legacy country name/code.

 authors_update moderator admin creator